-If you have ever done a shoot with me, you know that I am always advocating to shoot during ‘golden hour’ – but what is it exactly and why is this time of day so important?
+If you have ever done a photoshoot with me, you know that I am always advocating to schedule our session during ‘golden hour.’
+But what is golden hour, and why is this time of day so important?
 Simply put, golden hour (a.k.a. ‘magic hour’) is the time just after sunrise and just before sunset when the sunlight is at its best.
 I’ve got all the proof in today’s blog post.

 There are several reasons why golden hour wins out over any other time of day for a photo shoot.
 First, the light produced during golden hour is soft, meaning it has less contrast than that of the middle of the day.
 Your shadows will be less distinct, and you won’t have as many issues with squinting if you are asked to look directly into the light because the sun at that time is located just over the horizon.